AarathiVB/xgboost_aws_sagemaker/README.md

 Predicting customer responses to a bank marketing campaign using **Amazon SageMaker's built-in XGBoost algorithm**.
 The dataset contains customer information and whether they subscribed to a bank product after a marketing campaign.

 ### **Solution Approach**
+- This project was **implemented as a Notebook Instance in AWS SageMaker**.
 - We **train an XGBoost model** on AWS SageMaker.
 - Data is **uploaded to Amazon S3** for storage.
 - **Hyperparameters are optimized** for better model accuracy.